ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

     - Determine whether to pass the `${PROJECT_ID}` on the command line, or set `vars.project_id:` directly in the blueprint.
+    - Verify that the `image_family` key
+      (`paratools-gcluster-e4s-2511-nvidia89-x86-64` for the current GCluster
-    - Verify that the `image_family` key matches the image for [ParaTools Pro for E4S™ from the GCP Marketplace][marketplace].
+      x86-64 image) matches the image family of the [ParaTools Pro for E4S™ on GCluster GCP Marketplace listing][marketplace].
     - Adjust the region and zone used, if desired.
     - Set an appropriate `machine_type` and `node_count_dynamic_max` for each
       `*_nodeset` (`debug_nodeset`, `compute_nodeset`, and `h3_nodeset`).